 RECOMMENDATION CONCUR PARTIALLY CONCUR NONCONCUR FISHERY RESOURCES The fish passage facility should be designed to maximize fish survival.
 Additional refinements should be pursued during PED. х 2.
 Impacts from pool enlargement need to be fully mitigated for.
-The Service requests participation in developing mitigation during PED. x 3.
+The Service requests participation in developing mitigation during PED. Х 3.
 All restoration should be implemented.
 The Service requests participation in developing restoration during PED. х 4.
 Adopt an adaptive management approach to project operation. х 5.
-Store up to 5,000 ac ft in non- drought years beginning in Phase I. It would include joint responsibility for the storage and use of the water. x 6.
-The "dampened dam" should be included as a project feature. х 7.
+Store up to 5,000 ac ft in non- drought years beginning in Phase I. It would include joint responsibility for the storage and use of the water. х 6.
+The "dampened dam" should be included as a project feature. x 7.
 Begin reservoir refill by feb 15 and target 5,000 ac ft storage for the month.
 Analyze measures to resolve flood protection issues.
 Agree with refill start, analysis as needed to resolve flood protection, and total February storage for Phase II, 5,000 ac. ft.
-The Corps has agreed to store 3,000 ac. ft. between 15 Feb and 28 Feb during Phase I, and will evaluate whether 5,000 ac. ft. can be stored in February during PED.
-8. Initially, use the proposed maximum refill rates and evaluate benefits. х reducing ten 9.
-Storage volume of 25,400 ac ft should be evaluated further to see if the entire quantity is necessary for 98% reliability for minimum flows.
+The Corps has agreed to store 3,000 ac. ft. between 15 Feb and 28 Feb during Phase I, and will evaluate whether 5,000 ac. ft. can be stored in February during PED 8.
+Initially, use the proposed maximum refill rates and evaluate benefits. Х February during PED.
+9. Storage volume of 25,400 ac ft should be evaluated further to see if the entire quantity is necessary for 98% reliability for minimum flows.
 In high run-off years 25,400 ac ft may be more storage than is required to meet 110 cfs at 98% reliability.
 We can evaluate the need for meeting or not meeting current rule curve based on resource agency and MIT agreement to share risk in not meeting low flow augmentation storage targets and based on evaluation of run-off forecasts.
-1 I the set of the set of the set of the
+1 n han an an hann an an an an an an an wa anazar